aletje/Data-Lake-with-Spark/README.md

 # Project Summary
-- Created an AWS IAM role with Administrator Privileges
-- Launched a new EMR cluster
+- Launched a new AWS EMR cluster with Spark preinstalled
 - Created 1 fact and 4 dimension tables stored as parquet files in s3
 - Created an ETL pipeline that
     - Extracts data from S3